 Omaha’s Prince Hall Masons

-The Most Worshipful Prince Hall Grand Lodge of Nebraska purchased the building for $35,000.00.
+The Most Worshipful Prince Hall Grand Lodge of Nebraska purchased the building for $35,000.00 in 1968.
 The first activity was a Council of Deliberation by the United Supreme Council of the Scottish Rite.
 The cornerstone laying ceremony was held on June 9, 1968.
 Today, the Most Worshipful Prince Hall Grand Lodge of Nebraska continues to meet there, holding a century-long legacy that is vital not only to the history of North Omaha, but to African American history in the state of Nebraska.